SamalPunsara/Linera-Power-Supply/README.md

 # Linera-Power-Supply

-In this project we developed a lead acid battery charger with the specification of 24V and 8A.
-This is a three stage battery charger with constant current and constant voltage modes.
-We used LM338 for voltage regulation and LT3741 as charging controller unit.
-Also we added thermal protection, overcurrent protection and overvoltage protection
+Building a Analog Linear Power Supply with the specifications of 10V and 10A current rating.
+This power supply can produce maximum of 100W power.Power supply consists of rectification and smoothing, voltage regulation, current limiting and over current protection blocks.